About VBM Sprint

 Manufacturing instead of processes.

-New people increase the workload instead of reducing it.
+New hires increase workload instead of reducing it.

-Increasing revenue increases the number of problems to solve.
+As revenue grows, so does the number of problems to solve.

-A company grows through effort, but not through system.
+• A company grows through effort, not through a scalable system.

 Questions worth asking: